LisaMaryLee/portfolio/certifications/google_cybersecurity/README.md

 ## 📜 License

 Licensed under the [MIT License](LICENSE).
-Examples included are original work or course-based derivations created for educational use.
+All examples are original work derived from course labs and demonstrations.